 The situations in this exercise are, in a sense, exceptional.
-Typically, the degrees of the vertices of a connected graph do not uniquely determine the graph up to isomorphism.
-For example, the two connected graphs are not isomorphic1, but have the same degrees (namely, each vertex of either graph has degree 3).
+Typically, the degrees of the vertices of a graph do not uniquely determine the graph up to isomorphism.
+For example, the two graphs are not isomorphic, but have the same degrees (namely, each vertex of either graph has degree 3).

-Let G = (V, E) be a simple graph with n vertices and k edges.
-Prove that the following two statements are equivalent:
+Let G = (V, E) be a simple graph.